26.9.10

 $1 Gourmet - Carbonara Challenge

-This is a quick recap of the first of many $1 gourmet events.
-The task is to cook a delicious meal for $1 per person.
+We hosted a dinner party with the goal of serving a meal that would leave everyone satisfied and cost approximately $1 per serving.
 Each dinner guest was to provide $1 worth of ingredients.
 We had 2 late additions so they were assigned bread and dessert.
 We started with one of the easiest and cheapest meals you can make - carbonara.
-It is also super tasty, so I knew we'd get repeat customers.
+It is also super tasty, so I knew we'd get repeat dinner guests.

 For 6 guests the price break down was as follows: